-Three locally stable states are found as candidates of the ground state; the 120$^\circ$ N\'eel state, the stripe state, and the spin-liquid state.
+Three locally stable states are found as candidates of the ground state: the 120$^\circ$ N\'eel, stripe, and spin-liquid states.
 As shown in Fig.~\ref{fig:j1j2_sqpeak_fit}, these states are characterized by the spin structure factor defined as

-where $\bm{R}_{i}$ denotes the position vector of the site $i$.
-The existence of the long-ranged order is assured when the maximum of $S(\bm{q})$ at $\bm{q}=\bm{Q}$ scales as $S(\bm{Q})\propto N_{\mathrm{s}}$ for large $N_{\mathrm{s}}$.
+where $\bm{R}_{i}$ denotes the position vector of site $i$.
+The existence of the long-ranged order is ensured when the maximum of $S(\bm{q})$ at $\bm{q}=\bm{Q}$ scales as $S(\bm{Q})\propto N_{\mathrm{s}}$ for a large $N_{\mathrm{s}}$.
 The ground state is determined from the comparison of the energy, which is extrapolated to the thermodynamic limit, if more than one locally stable states are found.

 For $J_2/J_1<0.1$, we find the 120$^\circ$ N\'eel state as the ground state.
-In the Brillouin zone shown in Fig.~\ref{fig:j1j2_schematic_PD}(c), Bragg peaks appear at $\bm{q}=\pm(2\pi/3,2\pi/3)$ corresponding to the 120$^\circ$ spin structure, as shown in Fig.~\ref{fig:j1j2_sqpeak_fit}(a).
+In the Brillouin zone illustrated in Fig.~\ref{fig:j1j2_schematic_PD}(d), Bragg peaks appear at $\bm{q}=\pm(2\pi/3,2\pi/3)$ corresponding to the 120$^\circ$ spin structure, as shown in Fig.~\ref{fig:j1j2_sqpeak_fit}(a).
 From the size extrapolation of $S(\bm{Q})/N_{\mathrm{s}}$ in Fig.~\ref{fig:j1j2_sqpeak_fit}(d), we obtain the magnetization of the 120$^\circ$ N\'eel state at $J_2/J_1=0$ as $m/m_0 = 0.543(6)$, where $m_0=1/2$ is the saturated magnetization in spin $1/2$ systems.
-This value is nearly the same as $m/m_0=0.53$, which is the best variational result in the literature by Heidarian {\it et al.}~\cite{PhysRevB.80.012404}.
+This value is nearly the same as the best variational result ($m/m_0=0.53$) in the literature~\cite{PhysRevB.80.012404}.
 For $J_2/J_1>0.135$, we find the stripe ordered state as the ground state.
-As shown in Fig.~\ref{fig:j1j2_sqpeak_fit}(b), it shows a Bragg peak at $\bm{q}=(\pi,\pi)$ corresponding to the ferromagnetic spin alignment along the $x=y$ direction and the antiferromagnetic spin alignment along the $x$ and $y$ axes on the lattice shown in Fig.~\ref{fig:j1j2_schematic_PD}(a).
-The state has long-ranged order, as shown in Fig.~\ref{fig:j1j2_sqpeak_fit}(e).
+As shown in Fig.~\ref{fig:j1j2_sqpeak_fit}(b), a Bragg peak appears at $\bm{q}=(\pi,\pi)$, corresponding to the ferromagnetic spin alignment along the $x=y$ direction and the antiferromagnetic spin alignment along the $x$- and $y$-axes on the lattice illustrated in Fig.~\ref{fig:j1j2_schematic_PD}(a).
+The state has a long-ranged order, as shown in Fig.~\ref{fig:j1j2_sqpeak_fit}(e).